Home > City Guides > Best Small Towns in America to Live

 Carmel-by-the-Sea, CA

-If you’re looking for a truly luxurious place to live, Carmel-by-the-Sea is one of the best small towns in California, thanks to beach access, green parks, small businesses, and an exciting nightlife scene!
-Residents of this cozy coastal town enjoy comfortable weather year-round and a quieter way of life, with companies like Quail Lodge & Golf Club, Homes Magazine, La Playa Carmel, and Inns-By-The-Sea offering a variety of jobs in Carmel-by-the-Sea.
+If you’re looking for a truly luxurious place to live, Carmel-by-the-Sea is one of the best small towns in California, because of its beach access, green parks, thriving small businesses, and an exciting nightlife scene!
+Residents of this cozy coastal town enjoy comfortable weather year-round and a quieter way of life, with companies like Quail Lodge & Golf Club, La Playa Carmel, and Inns-By-The-Sea offering a variety of jobs in Carmel-by-the-Sea.
 The Carmel Unified School District is one of the best school districts in California, with institutions like Carmel High School and Carmel Middle School.
 And Carmel-by-the-Sea is one of the most dog-friendly cities in America, so residents can enjoy small-town charm with their four-legged friends!

 Things to Do in Carmel-by-the-Sea